haxsaw/actuator/README.md

 >>>
 ```

-All of these expression result in some kind of reference object
+All of these expression result in a reference object, either a model reference or a model instance reference.
+Model references